-The Paperwork Reduction Act contains procedural requirements designed to minimize and control the burdens associated with collections of information by Federal agencies from individuals, businesses, and other private entities, as well as State and local governments.
 The NRC provides its internal procedures for complying with the Paperwork Reduction Act and preparing justifications for OMB approval of information collections in the NRC Regulations Handbook and in Office of the Chief Information Officer guidance (NRC, 2014).

 Whenever a proposed regulatory action will probably involve information collections subject to OMB approval, the NRC will prepare an OMB clearance package for the rulemaking.
 While the OMB clearance package need not be included as part of the rulemaking package that is submitted to the Office of the Executive Director for Operations or Commission for approval, the Office of the Chief Information Officer should approve the clearance package for its submittal to the OMB before the rule can be submitted to the Office of the Federal Register for publication.